DiabeticMenu

 What are the best snacks for diabetic teens during school?

 The best snacks are portable, non-perishable, and protein-rich.
-Beef jerky, cheese sticks, nuts (almonds/walnuts), protein bars with low sugar alcohols, and roasted chickpeas are excellent choices that don’t require a fridge.
+Beef jerky, cheese sticks, nuts (almonds/walnuts), protein bars with low sugar alcohols, roasted chickpeas, and single-serving tuna pouches are excellent choices that don't require a fridge.

 Should diabetic teens drink sports drinks?

-Generally, no, unless treating hypoglycemia (low blood sugar).
+Generally, no, unless treating hypoglycemia (low blood sugar) or during prolonged intense exercise.
 Water and electrolytes (zero sugar) are better for hydration.
 Sugary sports drinks cause massive spikes.
 Zero-sugar versions are acceptable in moderation.

 How does menstrual cycle affect teenage diabetes?

 Hormonal fluctuations before a period (PMS) often cause blood sugar levels to rise, requiring temporary adjustments in insulin ratios.
-Keeping a cycle log alongside a glucose log helps predict these patterns.
+Keeping a cycle log alongside a glucose log helps predict these patterns and preemptively adjust.

 Is a low-carb diet safe for teenagers?

-A moderate low-carb diet is generally safe and effective, but extreme restriction (Keto) should be monitored by a doctor to ensure the teen is getting enough nutrients for bone density and growth.
+A moderate low-carb diet (100–150g carbs) is generally safe and effective, but extreme restriction (Keto, under 30g) should be monitored by a doctor to ensure the teen is getting enough nutrients for bone density and growth.
+Focus on quality carbs from veggies, fruits, and legumes.

 How can teens manage peer pressure regarding food?